-All article tags: market
+All article tags: Brive market

-Ballad at the Saint-Ouen flea market
+Saint-Ouen flea market

 Les Puces de Saint-Ouen, located in the north of Paris, is one of the largest antique and second-hand markets in the world.
 It brings together 15 separate markets grouped together under the name of “Les Puces”.
 The Puces de Saint-Ouen were born in the 1880s, when ragpickers and scrap dealers began selling objects they had salvaged from flea markets in central Paris.
 These informal sales have gradually developed into a real industry.
 The flea market, settled in the town of Saint-Ouen, north of Paris, in the 1920s.
 Today, the Puces de Saint-Ouen are one of the most popular tourist attractions in Paris, welcoming millions of visitors every year.
 To better prepare for your visit, Paris Select has selected the best flea markets for you.
 Vernaison market This is the oldest market on the site and one of the most popular.
 It offers a wide selection of antiques and collectibles.
 You can find furniture, jewelry, clothes, books, toys and …